shaunressler/Dell-Latitude-3410_Hackintosh/README.md

 Display Port via Type-C not tested yet

 ## Remark
-Modify SMBIOS info in `EFI/OC/config.plist/Root/PlatformInfo/Generic` before boot
+Modify SMBIOS info in `EFI/OC/config.plist/Root/PlatformInfo/Generic` before boot You can also modify the values in `SMBIOS.config` by replacing the INSERT_VALUES_HERE tags and use the script `UpdateSMBIOS.ps1` to automatically patch your config values
 Check [here](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#platforminfo) for more help